-Located near a remote fishing village off the island’s northeast coast, this spectacularly sited inn with 29 guest accommodations is housed within a modernist white oblong structure supported by steel stilts above the shoreline rocks.
-Rooms, many with woodburning stoves, feature tall window-walls overlooking the sea, warm wood floors, baths with walk-in showers and colorful quilts and furnishings crafted on the island.
-The hotel’s wonderful glass-walled dining room serves excellent regional cuisine.
-The property also comprises a cozy library, an art gallery and a number of wellness amenities, including a gym, hot tubs and a rooftop sauna.
-Fishing and boating excursions, guided hikes, whale-watching tours, snowshoeing, ice skating, art workshops, culinary demonstrations, boat-building classes and hosted visits to local sites and craftspeople can be arranged by the exceptionally friendly and hospitable staff.
+Located near a remote fishing village off the island’s northeast coast, this spectacularly sited inn with 29 guest lodgings is housed within a modernist white oblong structure supported by steel stilts above the shoreline rocks.
+Rooms, many with woodburning stoves, feature tall window-walls overlooking the sea, warm wood floors and colorful quilts and furnishings crafted on the island.
+The hotel’s striking glass-walled dining room serves excellent regional cuisine.
+The property also comprises a cozy library, a small cinema, an art gallery and a number of wellness amenities, including a gym, hot tubs and a rooftop sauna.
+Fishing and boating excursions, guided hikes, whale watching tours, snowshoeing, ice skating, art workshops, culinary demonstrations, boat-building classes and hosted visits to local sites and craftspeople can be arranged by the exceptionally friendly and hospitable staff.

 Read the full review from our editors.